© Alison Shayler

 At Flegere there is a Via Ferrata course called the Via Ferrata des Evettes which can be found at the top of the Index chairlift.
 There are two different routes which can be done separately or joined together for a full day out.
 There is also a Via Ferrata route at the Mer de Glace which is easily accessible from Chamonix town centre.
 Take the Montenvers train and, from the station, descend the ladders down onto the Mer de Glace following the signs marked ‘Le Refuge’.
 Cross the glacier heading for the white square painted on the opposite rock face, from here you will find a well-marked Via Ferrata route that consists of around 30 ladders and, if climbed to the end, finishes at the Refuge de Couvercle.
 One way should take around four to five hours, there is a shorter return route through Les Egralets that takes a further three hours.

 How much does it cost to try out Via Ferrata in Chamonix?
 You can hire all the essential equipment, including helmet, harness and "cows tails" at most sports shops in resort – it'll set you back around €20.
 If you're a beginner, you should also book a mountain guide or instructor.
-Prices for Via Ferrata group lessons in Chamonix start at around €45, with private guides charging around €220 for a half-day.

 Ice climbing

 For the true mountain enthusiast, why not scale an amazing frozen waterfall or glacier?
 Chamonix has a multitude of ice-falls and gulleys where you can experience the thrill of ice climbing with a guide.
 This is a fantastic sport, and not just for experienced mountaineers.
 Beginners can start off at La Crémerie in Argentière, while the more experienced can sample some of the many other sites around Chamonix, Servoz, Les Houches and Argentière.
 The ice climbing season peaks between December and March.
-Some knowledge of ropes and basic climbing skills will give you a head start, but if you are a complete novice then your guide should be able to teach you from scratch.
+Some knowledge of ropes and basic climbing skills will give you a head start, but if you're a complete novice then your guide should be able to teach you from scratch.

 How much does ice climbing cost in Chamonix?
 Ice climbing prices in Chamonix start at around €250 for a half-day group course.

-Mountaineering & mountain climbing
+Mountaineering and mountain climbing

-Chamonix is quite simply the Mecca of mountaineering.
-Whether you are a rock climber, ice climber, ski tourer, or just enjoy being in the mountains, Chamonix really is the place to be.
+Chamonix is quite simply the mecca of mountaineering.
+Whether you're a rock climber, ice climber, ski tourer, or just enjoy being in the mountains, Chamonix really is the place to be.
 The glaciers and icy slopes of the Mont Blanc Massif offer a massive number of climbing routes for alpinists, while the world famous Chamonix granite is extremely popular with rock climbers.
 Chamonix is also home to what is perhaps the most popular high-mountain route in Europe, the climb to Mont Blanc.
 However, this is no mean feat, in order to tackle it, you must be very fit and should book a guide to accompany you.

 How much does it cost to climb mountains in Chamonix?
 Local mountain guides offer formulas for all skill levels, from beginner mountaineers to expert climbers.
 Private guiding prices start at around €400 per day.